 2016 was the first release of the Two Blondes Vineyard Cabernet Franc and this wine couldn’t be more different than the Copeland.
 High intensity aromatics as well with similar blue floral notes but this wine uniquely has savory pink peppercorn spiciness and olive tapenade that gets your mouth watering before even taking a sip.
 There is also fruit in the bouquet but it’s more blueberry than raspberry.
 It doesn’t have the freshly ground coffee notes yet but I can see that emerging in this wine with more bottle age.

 On the palate that tapenade savoriness takes on a meaty element that would have me thinking in a blind tasting of a lighter style Côtes du Rhône until the minerally graphite pencil lead note emerged.
 The pink peppercorn spice carries through as well with the medium-plus acidity keeping the mouthwatering action going.
 The medium tannins are very soft for such a young wine and almost velvety.
-Like the Copeland, the Two Blondes Cab Franc has a long finish but, paradoxically, it is the blueberry fruit that lingers the longest.
+Like the Copeland, the Two Blondes Cab Franc has a long finish with the blueberry fruit lingering.

-Both the 2016 Savage Grace Copeland Cabernet Franc and 2016 Two Blondes Cabernet Franc are outstanding bottles that exhibits two shades of this grape variety’s personality in Washington State.
-Very food friendly and very approachable now, I can see these wines continuing to develop and give pleasure over the next few years.
+Both the 2016 Savage Grace Copeland Cabernet Franc and 2016 Two Blondes Cabernet Franc are outstanding bottles.
+They exhibit very well two shades of this grape variety’s personality in Washington State.
+Very food friendly and approachable now, I can see these wines continuing to give pleasure over the next few years.

-At $28-32, they are both very solid wines for the price point but I would give the nod to the Two Blondes as being the most complex and layered.
-There is so much nuance and character in this wine that it is worth getting multiple bottles to savor as they develop over the years.
+At $28-32, they are both very solid wines for the price point.
+However, I would give the nod to the Two Blondes as being the most complex and layered.
+There is so much nuance and character in this wine that it’s worth getting multiple bottles to watch it develop.